Satyam3976/Procuratio/README.md

 # Author
 Satyam Chaudhary

-If you have any difficulty in building up the code in the repository,feel free to open the issue!
+If you have any difficulty in building up the code in the repository,feel free to open the issue or please mail me at 17157@iiitu.ac.in